volodinroman/pyqt-text-editor/README.txt

-This is a stand-alone PtQt/PySide application which can be launched from the command line.
+A stand-alone PtQt/PySide application which can be launched from the command line.

 The technical requirements are:
 * Include a menu bar offering one or more options